Other Names: None

 TABLE OF CONTENTS

 The Maxillaria orchid usually creates small fragrant blooms.
-Depending on the species, some smell like vanilla, fresh coconut, or some other pleasant scent.
+Depending on the species they smell like vanilla, fresh coconut, or some other pleasant scent.

-Maxillaria flowers typically come in a variety of colors, such as yellow, white, dark purple, all shades of red,and even near-black.
-Others showcase a yellow and brown mix colored stripes which resemble the coat of a tiger.
+Maxillaria flowers typically come in a variety of colors, such as yellow, white, dark purple, all shades of red, and even near-black.
+Others showcase a yellow and brown mix of colored stripes which resemble the coat of a tiger.
 They can also sometimes look like little flames because of their coloration.

 The Maxillaria orchid’s blooms come in different sizes.
 There are some that bloom just half an inch in diameter, whereas some can reach up to six inches in diameter.
 Overall, they usually have a triangular shape.
 The short flower spikes sprout from the pseudobulb’s base then each typically produces one bloom.

 Maxillaria orchids can grow in different types of elevations, ranging from sea level up to 12,000 feet.
 Due to the difference in range of elevation, the cultural requirements vary widely.

 The daytime temperature requirements for Maxillaria orchids range between 70°F to 85°F (21.1°C to 29.4°C).
 For night temperatures, the requirement ranges from 55°F to 60°F (12.8°C to 15.6°C).

 The variety of Maxillaria actually determines the need for higher or lower temperatures.
 The species from higher elevation need cooler temperatures, and the lower elevation species can be exposed to a little warmer temperature.
 It’s vital to determine where your Maxillaria orchid is from.